TorsteinVin/Duckduckgo-white-flash-fix/README.md

 - Quit Safari and re-open.
 It should now work :)
 - **Don't delete the CSS-file after import, as it will dissappear from Safari if you do so**

+Known issues:
+- It's not specific to duckduckgo, and colors every webpage that hasn't defined a specific backgorund-color for body to be colored either black or white.
+This obviously breaks some websites.
+If you know how to fix that, please contact me :)
+-